AI-First in 2026: Why 68% of Funded Startups Have AI at Their Core (and How to Join Them)

 - The cost of using AI models has dropped -90% in 3 years — what was reserved for large enterprises is now accessible to any small business

 Investors are no longer looking for companies that "use AI."
 They're looking for companies where removing AI would destroy the offering.
+This cursor shift is not philosophical — it is directly tied to the financial metrics VCs monitor to maximize their returns.

 AI-Enabled Company: You use AI tools to be more productive.
 AI is in your internal processes.
 If it disappears, you slow down but continue.
+Your clients don't notice a difference in the final deliverable — they just see that you're less slow.

 AI-First Company: AI is in your value proposition.
 Your clients pay for what only your combination of data + AI + expertise can produce.
 If AI disappears, your offering disappears.
+This is a brutal distinction, but it's the only one that matters when the goal is to differentiate yourself, raise funding, or retain clients who have ample alternatives.

 Concrete examples: